GemsparkDev/Collaboration-Mod/README.md

 # Solaris-mod
-Solaris is unfinished mod, your playing the beta release intended for debugging and balancing, this version of the mod is best experienced with cheat sheet as some of this recipes get... complicated
+Solaris is an unfinished mod, you're playing the beta release intended for debugging and balancing.
+This version of the mod is best experienced with cheat sheet as some of this recipes get... complicated.